 All incidences of internal control breakdowns are monitored by the risk and compliance function, analysed for causes and remediated on a timely basis.
-Risk Management monitors the remediation progress through monthly reporting.
+Additionally, the risk and compliance function monitors the remediation progress through monthly reporting.

 The internal control system is comprised of the Internal Control Environment and Monitoring and Reporting.